amal-k04/30-days-of-python-project/Day2/readme.md

 ## *Task*: Use Python to perform basic arithmetic operations.

 ### *Description*:
-Python allows you to perform basic mathematical operations such as addition, subtraction, multiplication, and division using operators.
+Python allows you to perform basic mathematical operations such as addition, subtraction, multiplication, and division using operators from the user.
 The result can be displayed using the `print()` function.

 ### *Example*:
 ```python